-If you are a trustee of an absentee discretionary trust that owns taxable land, you should tell us as soon as possible via our Absentee Owner Notification Portal.
-This is important.
-Penalties may apply if you don’t tell us.
+An absentee owner includes the trustee of an absentee discretionary trust.
+If you are the trustee of an absentee discretionary trust that owns taxable land on 31 December, you must tell us that you are an absentee owner before 15 January the following year.
+This is important because penalties may apply if you don’t tell us.

-A discretionary trust is an absentee trust if it has at least one "specified beneficiary" who is an absentee person.
+A discretionary trust is an absentee trust if it has at least one specified beneficiary who is an absentee person.
 A specified beneficiary is a beneficiary who may receive income or property from the trust and is specifically named in the trust deed that establishes the discretionary trust.
+A discretionary trust is also an absentee discretionary trust if a specified beneficiary of that trust is acting as trustee of an absentee trust.

-Note: the nominated beneficiary of a discretionary trust may be a specified beneficiary.
+The nominated beneficiary of a discretionary trust may or may not be a specified beneficiary.
 To determine whether a discretionary trust is an absentee trust, the focus is on the status of the specified beneficiaries, not the nominated beneficiary.

 Foxtrot Pty Ltd is trustee of the Foxtrot Family Trust, which is a discretionary trust, and it owns taxable land in Victoria.
 The land was acquired in 2004.